Don't Expect Congrats

 All you need to do to find this concept ridiculous, of course, is to flip the gender: Imagine a conductor saying that any random collection of pieces clearly belong together on the same program, because they all were written by men.

-I am certainly not the first person to talk about this; I give the above example of gender-flipping whenever I talk about Lady Composer Concerts, and I’ve heard other friends do the same.
+I give the above example of gender-flipping whenever I talk about Lady Composer Concerts, and I’ve heard other friends do the same.
 Still, every time I bring this up, I hope it will be for the last time: “Music by Women” is not a theme.
 Collecting a bunch of pieces written by female composers does not in and of itself constitute an inspired concert program.
 It certainly doesn’t deserve congrats.

 If you’re called to promote the work of composers who identify as women, consider—the same as you would with any other program—what the music and/or texts have in common.
 What’s the through-line of this music or collection of texts, regardless of the gender of who wrote it?
 Is the experience of hearing these particular compositions enhanced by virtue of their sharing a program?
 Does the order of the program present a narrative?
 Are there any other pieces, including pieces by composers who identify as men, that would better round out this particular program?

 Whenever I discuss “Women in Music”—something else I’m often asked to do—I’m struck once again by the fact that we’re somehow still having the conversation about the lack of Lady Composers.
-I feel conflicted whenever I’m asked to talk about the role of women in music; I wish we didn’t need to have that discussion, and I resent being asked to talk about it over and over again.
-At the same time, if I’d like to hear more conversations in the classical music world about systemic inequality—and I would—I have to be willing to talk about this myself.
+I feel conflicted whenever I’m asked to talk about the role of women in music; I wish we didn’t need to have that discussion, and I resent being asked to talk about it again and again.
+At the same time, if I’d like to hear more conversations in the classical music world about systemic inequality—and I would—I have to be willing to talk about it myself.

 But a single Lady Composer Concert is unlikely to single-handedly resolve the fact that for centuries, classical music has revered the music of white, mostly dead, usually European men as the highest quality music of all time.
 In Music History classes, most of us are taught that this is the worthiest music to study.
-In Music Theory classes, we analyze these scores.
+In Music Theory classes, we analyze these scores and exclude most others.
 Whenever we sing in a chorus, we are at the mercy of what our conductor presents as the worthiest music, and if that is exclusively the work of white and dead and European and male composers, who can blame us for subconsciously thinking that this is the music most worthy of programming?

 We don’t (just) have a lack of Lady Composers or a dearth of Lady Composer Concerts.
 We have an entire educational system designed to teach us to esteem the music of dead white men above the music of all other composers.